Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Derivation of local count

+We also plot in the bottom panel how $\mathcal{G}(q)$ changes with the spectral tilt $n_p$ for fixed threshold $\delta_c = 0.56$.
+We see that the behaviour of $\mathcal{G}(q)$ is unchanging across the range of values $n_p \in [-0.5, 0.5]$.
+Under our extrapolation ($n_p = \gamma + 1/2$), this range of spectral tilts would correspond to power law tilts $\gamma \in [-1, 0]$.
+This result suggests that our model of mass ratio modulated clustering is insensitive to the spectral tilt $n_p$ of power law-distributed fluctuation spectra.
+That said, we must emphasize that this trend may not extend generally to the corresponding mass distribution as suggested by our heuristic ansatz.
+At best, we can say that $\mathcal{G}(q)$ is insensitive to changes in the neighhborhood of $n_p \simeq 0$, which corresponds to roughly the power law mass distributions with exponent $\gamma \simeq -1/2$.
+Moving forward, we only consider density threshold $\delta_c = 0.56$ and spectral tilt $n_p = 0$, corresponding to a power law distribution with $\gamma = -1/2$.

-We plot in Figure~\ref{fig:neighbor_count} the expected local count $N(y)$ as a function of $f_\mathrm{PBH}$ for power law distributions with $\gamma = -1/2$ (top left panel), $\gamma = 0$ (top right panel), and $\gamma = 1/2$ (bottom center panel).
+We plot in Figure~\ref{fig:neighbor_count} the expected local count $N(y)$ as a function of $f_\mathrm{PBH}$ for power law exponent $\gamma = -1/2$.
 The black lines correspond to the purely Poisson case, with the dotted black line representing the case for a monochromatic mass function, which approaches $N \approx 2$ for $f_\mathrm{PBH} \geq 10^{-2}$.
 The colored dash-dotted lines show the expected local count for the correlated case for different values of the binary mass ratio $q$.
-All the non-monochromatic cases assume power law distributions where $M_\mathrm{max} = M_\mathrm{tot} = 30\,M_\odot$ and the maximum mass ratio is $q_\mathrm{max} = 1000$.
-For the correlation function, we fix $\delta_c = 2/3$, which is at the upper end of the usually accepted PBH collapse threshold~\cite{PhysRevD.100.123524, PhysRevD.101.044022}.
+All the non-monochromatic cases assume a power law distribution where $M_\mathrm{max} = M_\mathrm{tot} = 30\,M_\odot$ and the maximum mass ratio is $q_\mathrm{max} = 1000$.
+As stated above, we fix $\delta_c = 0.56$, following Ref.~\cite{PhysRevD.103.063538}.

 There are two key points to note in the Figure.
 The first is that across the board, $N(y)$ decreases by orders of magnitude with increasing $q$, although the rate of decrease is not uniform in $q$.
+This is expected, as $\mathcal{G}(q) \sim q^{-6/5}$ under our parameters, at least within the interval $2 \lesssim q \lesssim 1000$.
 In particular, we can see around two decades of reduction going from $q = 1$ to $q = 32$, and another two decades going from $q = 32$ to $q = 1000$.
-The uneven change in $N(y)$ is expected as the integral in Eq.~\ref{eq:general_neighbor_count}, and by extension $N(y)$ itself, approaches zero for very large mass ratios, i.e., $q \rightarrow +\infty$.
+We may infer that $\mathcal{G}(q)$ approaches zero for very large mass ratios, i.e., $q \rightarrow +\infty$, although the falloff speed beyond $q \simeq 1000$ may not necessarily go as $q^{-6/5}$.

 The second key point is that mass ratios in the range of $q \sim O(1)$ actually yield higher values of $N(y)$ in the correlated case compared to their purely Poissonian counterparts.
 This is particularly important, as slight changes in the expected local count can significantly affect the behavior of the initial suppression with respect to the PBH abundance.
 As we will show in the next section, this split modulation of $N(y)$ through the binary mass ratio $q$ has consequences not only in the differential PBH binary merger rate, but also in the detection likelihood of both resolvable and SGWB mergers, as reflected in the PBH abundance constraints later.